18TH STREET ARTS CENTER AWARDED NEW MANAGEMENT OF SANTA MONICA AIRPORT STUDIOS

-SANTA MONICA, CA — On December 18, 2018, the Santa Monica City Council voted to award 18th Street Arts Center the management contract for the arts programs at the Santa Monica Airport Studios (SMAS) for the next five years.
+SANTA MONICA, CA — On December 18, 2018, the Santa Monica City Council voted to award 18th Street Arts Center the management contract for the artist studio program at the city airport for the next five years.

 After an intensive planning and community input process following a change in the leasing structure of spaces at the Santa Monica Airport in 2016, the City of Santa Monica issued an RFP for new management of its Airport Studios.